Generalized modeling of empirical social-ecological systems: Model construction

-PerceivedProfitability is, however, only an intermediate variable, itself depending on other state variables.
-If deriving the Jacobian by hand, this process would need to be repeated until only differentials of state variables appeared on the right-hand side, from which the derivatives needed for the Jacobian could be read off.
+This process should be repeated until only differentials of state variables appear on the right-hand side, from which the derivatives needed for the Jacobian can be read off.
 In the Baltic Sea model, this process was partially automated.

+Although a fixed point is assumed, the social-ecological system need not however reside precisely at the fixed point.
+The social-ecological system may fluctuate within a basin of attraction about the fixed point; the stability of the fixed point is used as a measure of the stability of the basin of attraction \citep{Scheffer2003}.
+The value of the fixed point may also slowly change in time due to the effects of what are called slow variables and drivers in the resilience literature \citep{Walker2012}, and the fast-slow time scale decomposition in mathematics \citep{Kuehn2011}.
+In the case of the Baltic fishery, a fixed point assumption can be justified by examining annual fish stocks (and fishermen behaviour) and thereby neglecting the seasonal variations that can lead to periodic behavior.